TanveerSingh77/Data-Analysis-Bootcamp/README.md

 # Data Analysis Bootcamp Projects

 A collection of Python-based mini and major projects built during my Data Analysis Bootcamp journey.
-These projects focus on strengthening core programming concepts, problem-solving, database handling, and building real-world applications using Python.
+These projects focus on strengthening core programming concepts, problem-solving, database handling, and building real-world applications using Python, SQL, and Power BI.

 ---